apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 Format
 ======

 Each line in the :file:`remap.config` file must contain a mapping rule.
 Empty lines, or lines starting with ``#`` are ignored.
-Each line can be broken up into multiple lines for better readability by using ``\`` as continuation marker.
+Each line can be broken up into multiple lines for better readability by using ``\`` as continuation marker as the last character in the line.

-Traffic Server recognizes three space-delimited fields: ``type``, ``target``, and ``replacement``.
+Traffic Server recognizes three space-delimited fields at the start of the line, in order: ``type``, ``target``, and ``replacement``.
 The following list describes the format of each field.

 .. _remap-config-format-type: